zerodevapp/zerodev-docs/docs/create-wallets/custodial.md

 With ZeroDev, you can create "custodial AA wallets" -- wallets whose owners don't directly control their keys.
 This has many use cases, including:

-- Creating wallets for users on the server side
+- Creating wallets on the backend
 - Creating wallets for internal admin usage
-- Building wallet APIs for your clients to consume
+- Building wallet APIs for your client application to consume
+  - This is particularly useful if your client can't consume our TypeScript SDK.

 ## Downloading the Secret File